waldrain/waldrain.github.io/moniwonig.md

 - fittings: we explored the topic last year for the [PV hot water boiler](#pv-hot-water-boiler);
-  we are doing all the piping using 20mm Verbungrohr (mepla) and 1/2" taps and fittings
+  we are doing all the piping using 20mm Verbundrohr (mepla) and 1/2" taps and fittings
 - straight connection 20mm mepla to 20mm mepla
 - straight connection 20mm mepla to 1/2" gewinde
 - 20 mm pipe fasteners to ceiling and wall &ndash; not needed
-- cap for undocumented tap &ndash; not needed
+- cap for temperature sensor tap &ndash; not needed
 - 2 meters of 20 mm flexible hot water pipe insulation Thermaflex ThermaGo Rohrisolierung 22/26
   Durchmesser: 22 mm, Dämmstärke: 26 mm, Geschlitzt, Länge: 2 m, Prod.Nr.
 20007957,